 Green energy is an interdisciplinary field calling for experts in electrical engineering, electro-chemistry, mechanical engineering, chemical engineering and biotechnology.
-Our Partners and Associates have experience in all these different disciplines and we will bring together a team of specialists tailored to a particular client’s technology.
+We have patent attorneys with experience in all these different disciplines, and we can bring together a team of specialists tailored to your particular technology.

-We conduct invention harvesting sessions to identify and refine ideas on the cusp of what is new at this rapidly advancing technology front.
-Our team will guide you through the process of obtaining a granted patent: from prior art searching; drafting and filing the patent application; through to grant and licensing or enforcement.
-We combine in-depth knowledge of patenting and intellectual property processes with expert understanding of cutting edge green energy technologies.
+We conduct invention harvesting sessions to identify and refine ideas on the cusp of this rapidly advancing technology front.
+Our team will guide you through the process of obtaining a granted patent: from researching the existing technology; the drafting and filing of the patent application; through to the grant and licensing or enforcement of your patent.
+We combine in-depth knowledge of patent and intellectual property processes with an expert understanding of cutting edge green energy technologies.
 You can be confident that our team is one of the best on the market.

 There will also be a longer term need for major carbon capture and storage as well as bioenergy with carbon capture and storage.

 At Maucher Jenkins, we have patent attorneys with experience in the following areas:

 In 2019 the European Patent Office and the German Patent and Trademark Office published over 1,000 patent applications concerning solar technology, wind generators, hydro power, geothermal energy and biogas technology.
 There growing interest in this area reflected by an increase in patent applications of almost 10% from the previous year.

 Our intellectual property professionals have two decades of experience in filing patent applications for a variety of wind, solar and other technologies as renewable energy sources.